 Now, let’s walk through highlighting text in WordPress—without performance draining plugins that negatively impact your blog SEO and page load speeds.

-How to HTML Highlight Text in WordPress (Gutenberg and Classic Editor)
+How to Highlight Text in WordPress (Gutenberg and Classic Editor) in 2026

-1. How to HTML Highlight Text in the WordPress Gutenberg Editor
+- How to HTML Highlight Text in Gutenberg (Advanced / Custom Colors)

-3. When to HTML Highlight Text on Your WordPress Blog (and Why)
+- When to Highlight Text on Your WordPress Blog (and Why)

 Alright, now let’s dive in and talk about highlighting text in WordPress!

-1. How to HTML Highlight Text in the WordPress Gutenberg Editor
+1. How to Highlight Text in Gutenberg (Modern Toolbar Method)

 The (best) process for highlighting text in both the Gutenberg and Classic editors, is actually exactly the same from a technical standpoint—it just looks a bit different, due to the visual changes in Gutenberg vs the Classic editor.